Arcana Unearthed: Arcana Evolved

 Arcana Evolved is an updated "director's cut" of Arcana Unearthed released in 2005.
 Arcana Evolved is 432 pages in full color.
 It adds the contents of two previously separate books, The Diamond Throne and the Player's Companion, to the original variant player's handbook, along with new material including a new class and race, many new feats and spells, and rules for higher level characters than were possible in the original book.
-On the less mechanical side, it also advances the time line of the Diamond Throne campaign setting by several years - years which feature the return of dragons to the lands of the Diamond Throne, reviving an ancient rivalry with the ruling giants.
+On the less mechanical side, it also advances the time line of the Diamond Throne campaign setting by several years - featuring the return of dragons to the lands of the Diamond Throne, reviving an ancient rivalry with the ruling giants.

-Arcana Evolved won the 2005 Gold Ennie Award for "Best Interior Art".
+Arcana Evolved won the 2005 Gold ENNIE Award for "Best Interior Art".

 Additional books

-Malhavoc Press have expanded the Arcana Unearthed universe with a series of books, including the rulebooks The Diamond Throne, Legacy of Dragons, Grimoire II, and Mystic Secrets, and the short story collection Children of the Rune.
-Some other publishers, including Blue Devil Games, have also supported the Arcana Unearthed line.
-Since the release of Arcana Evolved, Malhavoc has released a number of supporting books specific to the new edition, such as the Spell Treasury, Transcendence and Ruins of Intrigue.
+Malhavoc Press expanded the Arcana Unearthed universe with a series of books, including the rulebooks The Diamond Throne, Legacy of Dragons, Grimoire II, and Mystic Secrets, and the short story collection Children of the Rune.
+Some other publishers, including Blue Devil Games, also supported the Arcana Unearthed line.
+Since the release of Arcana Evolved, Malhavoc released a number of supporting books specific to the new edition, such as the Spell Treasury, Transcendence and Ruins of Intrigue.

 Sue Weinlein Cook edited the 2004 short story collection Children of the Rune.